-This example backs up the database to disk:
+This example backs up the multitenant container database (CDB) to disk:

-'''

 BACKUP DEVICE TYPE DISK DATABASE;

-'''

 4.8 fileNameConversionSpec

 Use the fileNameConversionSpec subclause to specify one or more patterns to be used in generating new file names based on old file names.
 Used with BACKUP, CONVERT, and DUPLICATE as one way of generating output file names.